Politics of New Zealand: Modern political history

 After nine years in government, the National Party lost the November 1999 election.
 Labour under Helen Clark out-polled National and formed a coalition government with Jim Anderton's Alliance, a party to the left of Labour.
 The coalition partners pioneered "agree to disagree" procedures to manage policy differences.
 The minority government often relied on support from the Green Party to pass legislation.
-Labour retained power in the 27 July 2002 election, forming a coalition with Anderton's new Progressive Party, and reaching an agreement for support with the United Future party.
-Helen Clark remained Prime Minister.
+Labour retained power in the July 2002 election, forming a coalition with Anderton's new Progressive Party, and reaching an agreement for support with the United Future party.
+Helen Clark remained prime minister.
 In early 2004, Labour came under attack for its policies on the ownership of the foreshore and seabed, eventually culminating in the establishment of a new break-away party, the Māori Party.
-Following the 2005 general election on 17 September 2005, negotiations between parties culminated in Helen Clark announcing a third consecutive term of Labour-led government.
+Following the September 2005 election, negotiations between parties culminated in Clark announcing a third consecutive term of Labour-led government.
 The Labour Party again formed a coalition with the Progressive Party, with confidence and supply from Winston Peters' New Zealand First and Peter Dunne's United Future.

 After the general election in November 2008, the National Party moved quickly to form a minority government with ACT, the Māori Party and United Future.
 This arrangement allowed National to decrease its reliance on the right-wing ACT party, whose free-market policies are sometimes controversial with the greater New Zealand public.
-In 2008, John Key was appointed Prime Minister, with Bill English his deputy.
-This arrangement conformed to a tradition of having a north–south split in the major parties' leadership, as Key's residence is in Auckland and English's electorate is in the South Island.
-On 12 December 2016, English was elected as leader, and thus Prime Minister, by the National Party caucus after Key's unexpected resignation a week earlier.
-Paula Bennett (member for Upper Harbour) was appointed Deputy Prime Minister, thus continuing the tradition.
-This north–south arrangement ceased with the next government.
+In 2008, John Key was appointed prime minister, with Bill English as his deputy.
+This arrangement conformed to a tradition of having a north-south split in the major parties' leadership, as Key's residence is in Auckland and English's electorate is in the South Island.
+On 12 December 2016, English was elected as leader, and thus prime minister, by the National Party caucus after Key's unexpected resignation a week earlier.
+Paula Bennett (member for Upper Harbour) was appointed deputy prime minister, thus continuing the tradition.
+This north-south arrangement ceased with the next government.

-Following the 2017 general election National retained its plurality in the House of Representatives, while Labour greatly increased its proportion of the vote and number of seats.
+Following the September 2017 general election National retained its plurality in the House of Representatives, while Labour greatly increased its proportion of the vote and number of seats.
 Following negotiations between the major and minor parties, Labour formed a minority government after securing a coalition arrangement with New Zealand First.
-The new government also agreed a confidence-and-supply arrangement with the Green Party.
-On 26 October 2017, Labour leader Jacinda Ardern was sworn in as Prime Minister and Winston Peters became her deputy.
+The new government also agreed on a confidence-and-supply arrangement with the Green Party.
+On 26 October 2017, Labour leader Jacinda Ardern was sworn in as prime minister and Winston Peters became her deputy.
 In the 2020 general election Labour won by a landslide and gained an overall majority of seats in Parliament, sufficient to govern alone—a first under the MMP system.
 Labour's coalition partner New Zealand First lost its representation in Parliament.
 Ardern's government was sworn in for a second term on 6 November 2020.
-The Labour government is currently led by Prime Minister Chris Hipkins, who assumed office on 25 January 2023 following the resignation of Jacinda Ardern.
+Chris Hipkins became prime minister after Ardern's resignation.